sbtran997/CSPRSUM2025/README.md

        mkdir messenger
        cd messenger

    b.
-Add picture, audio, and video test files:
+Add picture, audio, and video test files (You can use your own or find some on pixabay):

        touch example.jpg
        touch example.mp3